FDNY Firefighters Brawl In ‘One Of The Most Severe Beatings Seen On Tape’ According To Insider

 Soler suffered a concussion amongst other injuries and has been on medical leave from his role at the fire department since the events of June 6.

-Captain Michael Nigro of Engine 68 because visibly shaken while watching the footage in question according to departmental sources, ordering the tape be paused so that he might excuse himself momentarily to go outside and compose himself before continuing with the viewing.
+Captain Michael Nigro of Engine 68 became visibly shaken while watching the footage in question, according to departmental sources, ordering the tape be paused so that he might excuse himself momentarily to go outside and compose himself before continuing with the viewing.

 FDNY brawl 'one of the most severe beatings seen on tape,' insider says https://t.co/XAlXkmR1CR